© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Brisworthy stone circle is a scheduled monument protected by Historic England under reference 1012227.
 View the official record →

-Brisworthy stone circle is a Bronze Age monument located on Bodmin Moor in Devon, England.
+Brisworthy Stone Circle is a Bronze Age monument located on Dartmoor in Devon, comprising a ring of standing stones arranged in a roughly circular configuration.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012227.

 Brisworthy stone circle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012227.